numericube/lektor-i18n-plugin/README.md

 # Lektor i18n plugin

-This plugins enable a smarter way to translate a Lektor static website using old-good PO files.
+This plugin enables a smarter way to translate a [Lektor](http://getlektor.com) static website using old-good PO files.
 So you can use your beloved translation processes and tools.

 ## Principles

-The idea of this plugin is to capture the **sentences** from your **content**, and populate a standard *Gettext* PO file.
+The idea of this plugin is to capture the **sentences** from your **content**, and populate a standard *Gettext* [PO file](https://www.gnu.org/software/gettext/manual/html_node/PO-Files.html).
 Using usual tools, user can translate these files, very easily.
 Then the plugin will merge the translations into new _alternative_ content files, providing a translated website.

 ## Configuration